lareferencia/lareferencia-bot-blocker/README.md

 ## Features

 -   ✅ **Log Analysis:** Parses common web server log formats.
--   ✅ **Pandas Integration:** Leverages Pandas DataFrames for efficient metric calculation (request counts, time spans, RPM).
+-   ✅ **Pandas Integration:** Leverages Pandas DataFrames for efficient metric calculation (request counts, time spans, RPM, Req/Hour).
 -   ✅ **Threat Grouping:** Aggregates IP-level metrics by subnet (/24 for IPv4, /64 for IPv6) to identify coordinated activity.
 -   ✅ **Simplified Supernet Blocking:** Automatically blocks the encompassing /16 supernet (IPv4) if it contains >= 2 blockable /24 subnets, preventing redundant individual blocks.
 -   ✅ **Configurable Strategies:** Uses selectable strategies to score threats (/24 or /64) and determine blocking actions based on different criteria (volume, IP count, combined metrics).
 -   ✅ **Automated Blocking:** Integrates with UFW to insert temporary `deny` rules with comments indicating expiration time (ISO 8601 UTC).
 Supports blocking individual IPs, /24 or /64 subnets, and /16 supernets.
+    -   ✅ **High-Rate IP Blocking:** Automatically blocks individual IPs exceeding a configurable request-per-hour threshold for a specific duration (defaults to 24h).
 -   ✅ **Rule Cleanup:** Includes a mode to automatically remove expired UFW rules added by this script.
 -   ✅ **Whitelisting:** Supports excluding specific IPs or subnets from analysis and blocking.
 -   ✅ **Efficient Log Reading:** Can process logs in reverse when a time window (`--time-window` or `--start-date`) is specified, significantly speeding up analysis of recent activity in large files.